Zestmaster1/Darkness-adaptation/README.md

 **Antennae**
 Antennae have a small baseline cost.
 Larger antennae increase smell range, and the smell range is independant of light, unlike eyes.
 Movement using only smell-based sensing is slower than sight-based sensing in full light.

+Agents are diploid, and their genomes recombine upon reproduction with other agents.
+Random mutation introduces alleles that alter these traits.
+Upregulations are dominant, while downregulations are recessive in their inheritance.